ShaneDFields/decoder-app/README.md

 <p>
 This was a lot of fun.
 I created this program because if there's one thing I wish I could be, it's a spy.
 But because I enjoy coding so much, I decided to merge the two.
-I wanted to create a fun cipher app.
+I wanted to create a cipher app that would allow me to do both.
 I utilized JavaScript string and array methods to alter the data and return the changed data depending on the method used set by the user.
 </p>